andorsk/awesome-pds/readme.md

 ## Data Formats

+- [Apache Avro](https://avro.apache.org/) : Data serialization system that provides rich data structures and a compact, fast binary data format.
+- [CBOR][https://cbor.io/] : he Concise Binary Object Representation (CBOR) is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.
+- [DID Documents](https://www.w3.org/TR/did-core/) : A set of data describing the DID subject, including mechanisms, such as cryptographic public keys, that the DID subject or a DID delegate can use to authenticate itself and prove its association with the DID.
 - [IPLD](https://ipld.io/) :  Data model for content addressable web.
 It allows us to treat all hash-linked data structures as subsets of a unified information space, unifying all data models that link data with hashes as instances of IPLD.
-- [DID Documents](https://www.w3.org/TR/did-core/) : A set of data describing the DID subject, including mechanisms, such as cryptographic public keys, that the DID subject or a DID delegate can use to authenticate itself and prove its association with the DID.
+- [MessagePack](https://msgpack.org/index.html) : : It’s a binary serialization format that's more compact than JSON.
+Like JSON, it supports a wide range of data types and structures, and it's useful for applications where bandwidth is a concern.
+- [Cap’n Prot](https://capnproto.org/) : Fast data interchange format and capability-based RPC system
+- [Protobuf](https://protobuf.dev/) : Protocol Buffers are language-neutral, platform-neutral extensible mechanisms for serializing structured data.
+- [JSON-LD](https://json-ld.org/) : JSON-LD is a lightweight Linked Data format.
+It is easy for humans to read and write.
+It is based on the already successful JSON format and provides a way to help JSON data interoperate at Web-scale.
 - [Verifiable Credentials Model](https://www.w3.org/TR/vc-data-model/) : Specification describing a claim,
   credential, and presentation data model